udoprog/sqlite-ll/README.md

 * [`examples/persons.rs`] - A simple table with users, a primary key, inserting and querying.
 * [`examples/axum.rs`] - Create an in-memory database connection and serve it using [`axum`].
-This showcases how do properly handle external synchronization for the best performance.
+This showcases how to properly handle external synchronization for the best performance in a real-world scenario.
+* [`examples/tokio_async.rs`] - Using `sqll` in an asynchronous context with `tokio`.

 <br>

 #### Connecting and querying

-Here is a simple example of setting up an in-memory connection, creating a table, insert and query some rows:
+Here is a simple example of setting up an in-memory connection, creating a table, inserting and querying back some rows:

 ```rust
 use sqll::{Connection, Result};